Here's How Your Trade Block Inc. (SQ) Aggressively Right Now

 Sponsored

-The average price from analysts is $103.48, which is $49.0 above the current price.
-SQ currently public float of 523.10M and currently shorts hold a 5.55% ratio of that float.
-Today, the average trading volume of SQ was 13.85M shares.
+SQ currently public float of 523.11M and currently shorts hold a 5.55% ratio of that float.
+Today, the average trading volume of SQ was 14.02M shares.

 SQ’s Market Performance